BaseMax/CAPIs/README.md

 # C APIs

-A sample and tiny RESTful API based on C programming and fastcgi library.
+A sample and tiny RESTful API based on C programming and a fastcgi library.

 ## Depends